 - Physical education: Our biggest source of exercise continues to actually be part of our science “curriculum” – walking alpacas, maneuvering them through obstacles and otherwise putting in the hard work required on a farm!
 We also regularly play household games of baseball, basketball and soccer, hike as much as we can, go biking together, and generally try to stay active.

 - Travel: This is last, but definitely not least; it’s really one of the biggest parts of our learning each year.
-This year, Dan, Ashar and I are tentatively planning to drive to Arizona right after Christmas to visit Dan’s parents and some friends, and we’ll try to sight-see along the way and while there.
+This year, Kaitlyn, Ashar and I are tentatively planning to drive to Arizona right after Christmas to visit Kaitlyn’s parents and some friends, and we’ll try to sight-see along the way and while there.

 - Pen-pal fun: Ashar has a super-awesome pen pal in Taiwan named Christina, who he writes back and forth to and exchanges gifts and letters with, both by mail and email.
 As they’ve both gotten older and busier, their letters have decreased in frequency, but each time they do find time to write they get SO excited.
 I love it.